-If you are the most famous mountain lion in LA (arguably all of North America), have safely crossed two of the busiest freeways in the U.S., been immortalized in a now iconic photo in front of the Hollywood sign by Steve Winter, and, have become the spokes cat for your species and the center of a national campaign to help wildlife, you would think that you had nothing left on your list to accomplish.
+If you are the most famous mountain lion in LA , and arguably all of North America, have safely crossed two of the busiest freeways in the U.S., been immortalized in a now iconic photo in front of the Hollywood sign by Steve Winter, have become the spokes cat for your species and focus of a national campaign to help wildlife you would think that you had nothing left on your list to accomplish.
 If however you happen to be P-22, it’s only logical that you end up gracing the cover of a book.

 It is going forward, the crossing is going to get built and there is a lot going on.
 Right now we are at the planning and compliance stage, which is funded through early 2017.
 We need to raise 10 million by middle of 2017, then balance by mid 2019 to have the crossing built by 2021.